brikis98/yevgeniy-brikman-homepage/_posts/2015-05-19-docker-osx-dev.md

 I tried many different technologies, including Vagrant, NFS, Unison, and Samba.
 I made a [StackOverflow thread](http://stackoverflow.com/questions/30090007/whats-the-right-way-to-setup-a-development-environment-on-os-x-with-docker) to ask for help.
-After lots of trial and error, I finally found something that works great on OSX and I've packaged it up as a small open source project called [docker-osx-dev]({{ page.project_url }}).
+After lots of trial and error, I finally found something that works great on OSX, and I've packaged it up as a small open source project called [docker-osx-dev]({{ page.project_url }}).

 ## docker-osx-dev